rayes0/dotfiles/README.md

 ![Preview](preview.png)

-This repo contains personal dotfiles for my Fedora system, which I use for study and reading.
+This repo contains my personal dotfiles, which I use for study and reading.

 ## Programs
 - WM: spectrwm